ChuloWay/Articles/GitIntro.md

 :------------------------------------:|:--------------------------------------------------:
  Git was first released in 2005       | GitHub was released in 2008
  Git is maintained by Linux           | GitHub is maintained by Microsoft
- It is a local version control system | GitHub is a youb/cloud-based hosting service
+ It is a local version control system | GitHub is a web-based hosting service
  It is used in the Command Line       | GitHub has a graphical user interface
  It is Completely Free                | GitHub has a free plan and it also has a paid plan